ajay-gandhi/sage/docs/installation.md

 ## Google APIs

-Sage uses Google APIs for all speech-to-text and text-to-speech conversion.
+Sage uses Google APIs for speech-to-text conversion.
+This requires an API key.
-The former requires an API key, but the latter does not.

-To obtain an API key for the Google Speech API (speech-to-text), follow these
+To obtain an API key for the Google Speech API, follow these steps:
-steps:

 1. Join the [Chromium Dev Group](https://groups.google.com/a/chromium.org/forum/#!forum/chromium-dev)
    on Google Groups.
 This unhides the Speech API in the developer console.